 Carefully read these to see if any requirements have changed.

 Every RFB or RFP lists a date and time as its submittal deadline.
-We must receive your bid or proposal in our business office before that date and time.
-We will not accept late bids or proposals and we will return them unopened, no exceptions.
-Whether you are using the regular mail, a delivery service or hand delivering your bid or proposal, it is your responsibility to ensure it meets the submittal deadline.
-We cannot accept faxed or electronic submittals.
+Every RFB or RFP states the form, manner, and other instructions for submitting the bid response.
+We must receive your bid or proposal in the manner described in the solicitation before the deadline.
+We will not evaluate late bids or proposals.
+Whether you are using electronic mail, postal mail, a delivery service or hand-delivering your bid or proposal, as instructed in the solicitation documents, it is your responsibility to ensure it meets the submittal deadline.
+We cannot accept faxed submittals.